With Salim Merali, PhD, and Eric Westman, MD

 While a variety of factors have been postulated to cause insulin resistance—including increased plasma concentrations of free fatty acids, elevated plasma concentrations of proinflammatory cytokines, increased endoplasmic reticulum stress in liver and adipose tissue, and increased oxidative stress—these may be late events that develop after months of excessive nutrient intake, Dr. Merali explained.
 “Our study provides an understanding of the nature of the initial events that produce insulin resistance at the very beginning of excess caloric intake and weight gain,” Dr. Merali said.

-“Our model of overnutrition induced oxidative stress insulin resistance and GLUT4 carbonylations provides a novel way to examine ways to reduce these changes.
+“Our model of overnutrition induced oxidative stress insulin resistance and GLUT4 carbonylations provide a novel way to examine ways to reduce these changes.
 For instance, our model could be used to test the effect of different anti-oxidants,” Dr. Merali concluded.

 “This paper is important because it helps us to understand the mechanisms that link lifestyle factors to insulin resistance and its many consequences,” commented Eric Westman, MD, Chairman of the Board of the American Society of Bariatric Physicians.* “The most striking aspect of this study is that the initiation of the unhealthy process of insulin resistance can occur in just a few days of a high-carbohydrate, high-calorie, sedentary lifestyle,” Dr. Westman said.

-“The lifestyle that was chosen to in the research model, to induce insulin resistance was a high carbohydrate, high calorie diet (50% carbohydrate, 35% fat, 15% protein, 6,000 calories/day) and little physical activity,” Dr. Westman said.
+“The lifestyle that was chosen to in the research model, to induce insulin resistance was a high carbohydrate, high-calorie diet (50% carbohydrate, 35% fat, 15% protein, 6,000 calories/day) and little physical activity,” Dr. Westman said.
 “This lifestyle was chosen because it is the most harmful,” Dr. Westman added.

 Boden G, Homko C, Barrero CA, et al. Excessive caloric intake acutely causes oxidative stress, GLUT4 carbonylation, and insulin resistance in healthy men.
 Sci Transl Med.
 2015;7(304):304re7.